jeroenvanwissen/jeroenvanwissen.nl/src/content/post/building-a-simple-blockchain-network-application-in-javascript.md

 type: blog
 draft: false
 ---
-You'll probably think, this guy is crazy.. yeap I probably am.
+You'll probably think, this guy is crazy.. yep I probably am.
 No way that this is going to be an useful application.
 Or anything near to a real operating blockchain with any value.
-Just taking on the challenge and triggering my brains a bit, maybe I'll finally learn a bit more about the underlaying technology of blockchains.
+Just taking on the challenge and triggering my brains a bit, maybe I'll finally learn a bit more about the underlying technology of blockchains.
 Or it will be just a complete waste of time, at least I hope I had fun.

 Of course I will put the progress, once I have any, on [GitHub](https://github.com/jeroenvanwissen/blockchain-js "GitHub")